yg-codes/yg-sre/README.md

 - **Consistent authentication** matching other API scripts
 - **Post-deletion verification** ensuring snapshot removal

-### CLI-Based Scripts (Enhanced - Still Available)
+### CLI-Based Scripts
-All original CLI-based scripts remain available for environments where API access is not suitable or where minimal dependencies are preferred.
-Recent enhancements include:
+All CLI-based scripts are available for environments where API access is not suitable or where minimal dependencies are preferred.
+Features include:
 - **Unified display formatting** across all three CLI scripts
 - **Enhanced VM listing** with emoji status indicators (🟢 running 🔴 stopped)
 - **Improved snapshot display** with formatted tables, sorted by date (newest first)